TurboGears/tg2docs/docs/main/Auth/index.rst

 Getting started, quickly
 ------------------------

 While :mod:`repoze.what` only deals with authorization, its SQL plugin provides a module to setup authentication via :mod:`repoze.who` so that you can get started with authentication and authorization very quickly.
-It may be enabled while creating the TG2 project or afterwards, and it may be easily replaced by a custom solution.
+It may be enabled while creating the TurboGears |version| project or afterwards, and it may be easily replaced by a custom solution.

 To use it on a new project, just answer "yes" during the `paster quickstart` process when it asks you if you want authorization::